 No doctor is perfect, and some diseases and conditions are extremely difficult to diagnose.
 However, perfection is not the standard of care when it comes to diagnosing patients.
-What is expected is that a treating physician adhere to the accepted standard of medical care that has been predetermined by the local, relevant medical community.
+What is expected is that a treating physician adheres to the accepted standard of medical care that has been predetermined by the local, relevant medical community.

 In misdiagnosis cases, plaintiffs must demonstrate sufficiently that doctors with the same type of training in the same general geographical location would have diagnosed a condition differently than the defendant physician.
 Essentially, the victim must show that the physician was negligent when misdiagnosing or failing to diagnose a patient’s condition.

 It is also important to note that the missed or failed diagnosis itself may not rise to the level of medical malpractice.
-It is only medical malpractice if the improper diagnosis results in delayed treatment, improper treatment, or a lack of treatment, which then directly results in further harm to the patient (e.g., worsening of condition, development of new condition, etc.)
+It is only medical malpractice if the improper diagnosis results in delayed treatment, improper treatment, or a lack of treatment, which then directly results in further harm to the patient (e.g., worsening of condition, development of a new condition, etc.)